Danilo-Silverio/Danilo-Silverio/README.md

-### <h1> Hi there!!</h1>
+### <h1> Hi there!</h1>
-My name's Danilo Silvério and I FullStack Web Developer Student.
+My name's Danilo Silvério and I'm FullStack Web Developer Student.
 ##

 ### <h1> About me</h1>
 <div text align="justify">
-I'm here because I have a goal in my mind.
-I decided to change my life!
-Do you think people deserve to work with something that for the most part makes you happy and fulfilled?
-Well...
-I do.
-I am an accounting student in the last year of the course and my professional experiences brought me more frustration than prospects for a better future.
-I've always believed that we should pursue our success, feel fulfilled and proud of your path in life, that's why I made the decision to come here.
-I decided to go after of my dreams and achieve my goals being an expert developer in Front End/UI/UX.
-I'm just at the beginning of something much bigger.
-Thanks to Labenu for giving me the opportunity to take my first steps towards my dream.
+I am part of the Labenu FullStack Web full programming course.
+Throughout my training as a Labenu student I work on the development of several individual and team poetic projects, using React.js, HTML, Javascript and CSS.
+I started studying programming in November 2021 with the aim of making a change in my life, I am passionate about technology and it was in the Front End area that I decided to seek my own success.
+I am finishing my degree in Accounting Sciences and my trajectory in the accounting area worked mainly helping the accounting team in the day-to-day accounting/tax activities, accounting entries, asset movement and issuance of depreciation reports.
+I decided to transition my career to the development area to work with what I've always dreamed of, becoming a Front End developer.
 </div>

 ##
 - 👨‍💻 <b>I’m currently studying:</b> FullStack Web Development at Labenu.
-- 📗 <b>I’m currently learning:</b> Javascript / HTML / CSS.
+- 📗 <b>I’m currently learning:</b> Javascript / HTML / CSS / React.
 - 💼 <b>My career goals:</b> Become an expert developer on Front End/UI/UX.
 - ⚡ <b>Fun fact</b>: My favorite book is Harry Potter and the Half-Blood Prince 🐍.